amandayclee/mastermind/README.md

 - requests

 ### Thought process
+1. Think about the userflow
+- When the application starts, ask the user to play a game
+- After the "game" startes, generate a code_pattern, and "user" can make a guess
+- For each "guess", game will give a "feedback" according to the game rule
+- The "interface" of certain game will display the player's guess and feedback, and the turns remaining

-1. List all of class we might need
+2. List all of class we might need
 - Game:
-    State:
+    - State:
         - code pattern (Duplicate numbers are allowed)
         - (score)

-    Method:
+    - Method:
-    - give feedback to player
+        - check  guess and give feedback
         - calculate scores

 - Game Interface
-    Method:
+    - Method:
+        - get_game to display player'guess and feedback
         - view the history of guesses and their feedback
         - view the number of guesses remaining is displayed

 - Player: contains the attemps player make
+    - State:
+        - all_guess
+        - all_feedback
         - number of attempt player made

     Method:
         - make guess

 - Guess: each guess player makes
     State:
         - guess array
+        - time stamp

+    Method:
+    - display guess

+- Feedback
+    State:
+        - correct number
+        - correct location

+    Method:
+    - display feedback

-2. Code the basic classes
+3. Code the basic classes

 ### Code Structure